-This topic contains 3 replies, has 3 voices, and was last updated by Anonymous 2 months, 2 weeks ago.
+- This topic has 3 replies, 3 voices, and was last updated 3 months, 2 weeks ago by Anonymous.

 On Friday morning I lit the candles and emptied the water offering bowls ready to be filled again.
 There would be just two of us practicing together.
 Later as we sat and joined our voices in chanting the name of the Buddha, I was reminded again that the act of making an offering is already meaningful, perfect and complete.
 It does not have to be *for* anything.

 I was keeping time using the mokugyo, a hollow wooden drum, used in Buddhist temples all over the world.

 I cast my mind back to when I was first trained in how to do all of this.
 More than ten years ago now.
 The forceful chanting that accompanies the beat of the mokugyo, I was told, was to call everyone into the shrine room for service.

 In big monasteries the monks might have a separate, early morning practice period, before coming to join the public service.
 This drum and chant would call them from the monk’s hall to the public hall.
 I remembered a comment, half made in jest, that the chanting called all in of the invisible beings into practice with us as well.